-Since the beginning of the second half of 2007, world financial markets have been adversely affected as a result of rising default levels on sub-prime mortgages in the United States.
+Since the beginning of the second half of 2007, world financial markets have been adversely affected as a result of rising default levels on sub-prime mortgages in the United States due to increased interest rates and decreased house prices.
 These circumstances have generally resulted in a reappraisal of risk and increased liquidity risk.
 Management believes the Rabobank Group has minimal exposure to sub-prime mortgages in the United States.